 Optimization of electroactive hydrogel actuators

-24 -, O’Grady M, Kuo P, and Parker KK.
+23 ., O’Grady M, Kuo P, and Parker KK.
 2010.
-“Optimization of electroactive hydrogel actuators.”
-ACS Applied Materials & Interfaces, 2, 2, Pp. 343-346.
-Publisher's Version
+“Optimization of Electroactive Hydrogel Actuators”.
+ACS Applied Materials & Interfaces, 2, 2, Pp. 343-46

 To improve actuation of hydrogels, we utilized an emulsion polymerization to engineer porous structures into polyelectrolyte hydrogels.
 Porous hydrogels generated large deformation as a result of enhanced deswelling mechanisms; for instance, the decreased number of COO− groups that must be protonated in porous hydrogels to initiate bending.
 Measurements of the mechanical properties revealed that porous hydrogels also bend to a larger extent because of their increased flexibility.
 Overall, our results demonstrate that the fast and large actuation of polyelectrolyte hydrogels can be accomplished by increasing the hydrogel porosity.